 A kaleidoscopic portrait of Balinese life can’t be found inside a touristy shopping mall.
-Instead, jump head-first into traditional markets such as Kreneng Market.
+Instead, jump head-first into traditional markets such as Kreneng market.
 Kreneng Night Market is located at the heart of Denpasar.
-It is a lively traditional market, opens for 24 hours and sells all kind of products imaginable.
+It is a lively traditional market, opens for 24 hours, and sells all kinds of products imaginable.

-Kreneng Market occupies a three-story building built in the 80s.
-There are day market and night market.
-During the day, the first floor sells fruits, vegetable, and meat.
+Kreneng market occupies a three-story building built in the 80s.
+There are daily markets and night markets.
+During the day, the first floor sells fruits, vegetables, and meat.
 Meanwhile, the upper floors sell clothes, household items, and other dry goods.
 There is a bus terminal in this market.
 But it’s vacant at night and instead serves as the venue for the night bazaar.

-The night bazaar emerges in the evening after the day market closes.
-Mostly targeting foodies, plenty of food stalls offering delectable food.
+The night bazaar emerges in the evening after the day market closes, mostly targeting foodies.
+In short, there are loads of food stalls offering delectable food.
 And the choices are so many from Balinese, and Javanese, to Chinese food.

-Other vendors offer knock-off bags and clothes, jeans and shoes, accessories, pirated DVDs.
-And other peculiar things.
-A mega shopping mall at Kuta could never have a variety of food and goods as many as in the Kreneng night market.
+Other vendors offer knock-off bags, clothes, shoes, accessories, to pirated DVDs.
+In fact, it’s the other peculiar thing.
+A shopping mall at Kuta could never have a variety of food and goods as many as in the Kreneng night market.

 Balinese Popular Cuisine

-People mainly come to Kreneng Night Market for food.
-There are plenty to choose, and the prices never hurt the wallet.
+People mainly come to the Kreneng night market for food.
+There are plenty to choose from, and the prices never hurt the wallet.
 Sit at one of the long tables.
 Brushing elbows with other hungry customers.
-This style of dining is why Kreneng Night Market also called “senggol” market.
-Senggol can roughly translate into “bumping into each other”.
+This style of dining is why Kreneng Night Market is also called “senggol” market.
+Senggol is roughly translated as “bumping into each other”.

-As what to order, start with the popular Babi Guling.
-This succulent suckling pig comes in enough portion with less than IDR 30k.
+As to what to order, start with the popular Balinese dish, Babi Guling.
+This succulent suckling pig comes in enough portions with less than Rp30.000.
 That price even includes a glass of refreshing iced tea.
 When ordering, customers can specifically ask for more skin.
-The skin of the pig is where the flavor from the spices concentrate.
-That’s the secret to get the best part with the best flavor.
+The skin of the pig is crunchy and it’s where the flavor from the spices goes.
+That’s the secret to getting the best part with the best flavor.

 Balinese are truly skilled in cooking meat.
 Other dishes such as Balinese chicken rice and pork fried rice are to try next.
-They will satisfy the palate with each juicy and tender bite.
-Sautéed with Base Genep.
-A mix of Balinese herbs tastes a hint of coriander, candlenut, pepper, and many other spices.
-Ask for Sambal Matah for condiment and extra spiciness.
+They will satisfy the palate with all the juiciness and tender bite.
+Sautéed with base genep, a mix of Balinese herbs, taste a hint of coriander, candlenut, pepper, and many other spices.
+And last but not least, ask sambal matah for condiments and extra spiciness.

 As visitors walk around Kreneng, it’s hard to not notice the satay stalls.
 The smoke coming from satay stalls teases anybody who comes near.
 It’s hard not to get tempted.
-So order one, pick a table.
-And wait as the satay are grilled fresh on the spot.
-A plate of satay usually comes with warm rice, and they are priced from IDR 1,5k a piece, depending on the type of the meat.
+So order one, and pick a table.
+And wait as the satay is grilled fresh on the spot.
+A plate of chicken satay with warm rice and a drink costs Rp20.000.

 What’s For Dessert

-Indonesian food, in general, are spicy and salty.
+Indonesian food, in general, is spicy and salty.
 It’s nice to balance the palate with something sweet afterward.
-Dessert soup Es campur (literally means mixed ice) can be a delightful sidekick for any meal.
-A bowl of es campur contains diced fruits poured with sweet and milky soup.
-Shaved ice provides a final touch on top of the fruit.
+Dessert soup Es campur (literally means mixed ice) could be a delightful sidekick for any meal.
+A bowl of es campur has diced fruits poured with sweet and condensed milk.
+And last, shredded ice as a final touch on top of the fruit.
 The price for a bowl of this refreshing dessert cost Rp10.000, less than $1.

 Shopping at Kreneng Market

-Kreneng Night Market is heaven for buyers looking for basic apparel.
+Kreneng night market is heaven for buyers looking for basic apparel.
 It’s easy to find products with good value for money here.
-A nice T-shirt here in Kreneng Night Market cost no more than IDR 50k.
-Plenty of locally produced garments with good design and comfortable fabric.
+A nice T-shirt here in Kreneng Night Market costs no more than Rp50.000 ($3.5).
+Plenty of locally produces garments with good designs and comfortable fabric.

 There is a huge selection of shoes and sandals.
-Price starts from as cheap as IDR 30k.
-Knock off products are also fun to browse through.
+Price starts from as cheap as Rp30.000.
+Knock-off products are also fun to browse through.
 Fake branded sneakers to knock-off sunglasses.
-There are belts, wallet, and made-in-china watches too.
+There are belts, wallets, and made-in-china watches too.

 They also come at a bargain, with quality, of course, on par with the price.
 Shoppers can also hunt for unusual items such as DVDs, ornaments, old records, and gemstones.